smokers10/infrast/README.md

 1. Go to your firebase console then go to `project setting`.
 2. Select `service account` tab.
 3. On `firebase admin SDK` click `Generate new private key` button, it will show you modal pop up click `Generate Key` you will download a JSON file from firebase console.
-4. After you downloaded the JSON, open the file and then encode all information inside using base64, you use [this](https://www.base64decode.org/) site to encode your private key.
+4. After you downloaded the JSON, open the file and then encode all information inside using base64, you can use [this](https://www.base64decode.org/) site to encode your private key.
 5. encrypt your encoded private key using [enigma](https://github.com/smokers10/enigma).
 6. Set encrypted private key to your configuration YAML.